Quantum Miss-in-the-Middle Attack: Quantum miss-in-the middle attack

 \section{Quantum miss-in-the middle attack}

-The miss-in-the-middle technique is was proposed Biham, Biryukov, and Shamir \cite{BBS99}.
-It is generally applied to impossible differential cryptanalysis in classical cryptanalysis.
-The basic idea is that one finds two events that propagate half way through the cipher top and bottom with certainty, but which do not match in the middle.
-This results in an impossible differential.
+The miss-in-the-middle technique has been widely used in impossible differential cryptanalysis \cite{BBS99a,BBS99b}.
+Its basic idea is to find two events that propagate from the cipher top and bottom with certainty, but do not match in the middle.
+This results in an impossible event of the full cipher.